bobk48/RaspberryPiOS/README.md

 Latest News as of 11/11/2024

-The Raspberry Pi OS has been updated so that you can try Waylandd LabWC as a window compositor.
+The Raspberry Pi OS has been updated so that you can try Wayland LabWC as a window compositor.
 Try it, and if you have trouble, switch back to X using the instructions below.